A look at the Alexandrov Ensemble, whose members died in Russian plane crash

 The Interfax news agency said another member of the choir was denied access to board at the last minute because his foreign passport has expired.

+The choir has made a number of appearances across Canada.
+It visited Quebec City repeatedly, including a performance at a 2008 military tattoo celebrating the 400th anniversary of that municipality.

+Quebec City was also the site of a hockey showdown, dubbed Rendez-vous ‘87, between the Soviet national team and a squad of NHL all-stars, an event which featured a collaboration between the Russian choir and noted Canadian producer David Foster.
+According to a story from The Canadian Press, the composer of the famine-relief song Tears Are Not Enough worked with the Russians to record the official song for the 1987 event.
+The song’s music was written by Mr. Foster and its lyrics by Canadian television star Alan Thicke, who died earlier this month.

-The choir was founded in 1928 by composer and conductor Alexander Alexandrov, and after his death in 1946 was led by his son, Boris Alexandrov.
-Alexandrov, who headed the choir for more than 40 years, made it famous worldwide.
+The Russian choir was founded in 1928 by composer and conductor Alexander Alexandrov.
+After his death in 1946, it was led by his son, Boris Alexandrov, who headed the choir for more than 40 years, making it famous worldwide.

 Pavel Kogan, the director of Moscow State Academic Symphonic Orchestra, described the choir as “a symbol of the country.”

-“It was impossible to imagine what happened, even in a nightmare,” he said, according to Snob online publication.Report Typo/Error
+“It was impossible to imagine what happened, even in a nightmare,” he said, according to online publication Snob.